ratanknz/sample-sonic-cdk-agent/README.md

 1. Update the environment variables to point to your Amazon Dynamodb table and your Bedrock Knowledge Base

 Copy `template.env` to a new file `.env` and update the `KNOWLEDGE_BASE_ID`, `DYNAMODB_TABLE_NAME` to your knowledge base ID and your table name.

-For table structure, the tool expects `airpoint_number` (String) as the primary key (assuming airline use case) and booking_reference (String) as Sort Key and you can add any other fields you want. (e.g., "departureDate", "departureAirport", "flightNumber").
-Also, add a GSI to your dynamodb table with booking_reference as primary key and airpoints_number as sort key.
+Go to sample-data-prep folder and run import-customer-data.py code to create a dynamodb table and import sample data.
+Project expects a customer data table with `customerNumber` (String) as the primary key (assuming airline use case) and bookingReference (String) as Sort Key and you can add any other fields you want. (e.g., "departureDate", "departureAirport", "flightNumber").
+Also, add a GSI to your dynamodb table with bookingReference as primary key and customerNumber as sort key.
 IMPORTANT: User profile lookup expects GSI name to be tablename-index (so if you table name is bookingData, then index name must be bookingData-index)

+After creating and importing the data in the table, put the name of the table into the .env file.
+Also, create a bedrock knowledge base and mention the name of the bedrock knowledge base in the .env file.

 If you want to bring your own VPC rather than the solution deploying a new VPC for you, specify your VPC ID in `VPC_ID`.